Circuito stampato flessibile: importanza ed efficacia2020-07-30

 For example, you need to be careful when it comes to flexing the PCB beyond its capabilities.
 Undue flexing would lead to tearing of the Printed Board, rendering it useless.
 So, make sure that you have the right mechanical model of the Printed Board and before you step up to the electrical design, perform the required testing to ensure that it is the proper fit.

 The testing phase would involve any misalignment, ergonomics of installation, and servicing.
-Also, the designers need to focus on the different types of Flexible PCB available and their functioning.
+Also, the designers need to focus on the different types of PCB flessibile available and their functioning.

 Types of Flexible Printed Circuit Board